easylife-pt/EasyLife-Portugal/README.md

-# Your Partner in Relocation: Making Your Move Smooth and Stress-Free
+# Your Trusted Partner in Relocation: Making Your Move Smooth and Stress-Free
 Your Guide to Business and Migration Issues in Portugal: Residences, Visas and Comprehensive Assistance in Portugal.
 <!DOCTYPE html>
 <html lang="en">